Fixing Inventory Inaccuracies At Scale: Experiments

-The results are summarized in \cref{tb:comparison} and Figure~\ref{fig:synthetic}. \cref{tb:comparison} reports AUC, $\|\hat{M}-M\|_{\F}$, and $\|\hat{M}-M\|_{\max}$ averaged over $1000$ instances for four algorithms ($\hat{M}$ of EW is obtained after recovering from the estimated scaling).
-The results show that EW achieves an AUC close to $\pi^{*}$ (the ideal algorithm that knows $M^{*}$ and the anomaly model), confirming \cref{thm:main-theorem}.
-For all considered metrics, the results also demonstrate that EW outperforms other algorithms significantly.
-Figure~\ref{fig:synthetic} (Left) shows that the above phenomenon holds uniformly over the ensemble.\footnote{We show results vs. Stable-PCP, but the same holds true for the other two existing algorithms in the experiments.} Figure~\ref{fig:synthetic} (Right) shows the explicit ROC curve for a representative setting.
+We generated 1000 ensembles with $n=m=100.$ Figure~\ref{fig:synthetic} (Left) shows the scatter plot of AUCs of $\pi^{*}, \pi^{\EW}$ and Stable-PCP.
+It confirms that our algorithm $\pi^{\EW}$ achieves similar AUC to $\pi^{*}$, confirming its the near-optimality.
+The results also show that we outperform existing methods uniformly over the ensemble (we show our results vs. Stable-PCP, but the same holds true for the other two existing algorithms in the experiments).
+Figure~\ref{fig:synthetic} (Right) shows the explicit ROC curve for a representative setting.

+We also studied the limitation of our algorithm, in which the performance starts to degrade.
+Figure~\ref{fig:synthetic-ROC} shows that the problem instances (in the experiment of the synthetic data) where the AUC of EW was furthest away from the ideal AUC (20th percentile).
+The results show largely intuitive characteristics: higher $\alpha^{*}$ (so anomalies look similar to non-anomalous entires), lower $p_\O$, higher $p_\A^{*}$ and higher $r$ (so that $M^*$ is harder to estimate).
+The behavior with respect to $\bar M^*$ is surprising but was consistently observed across other ensembles as well.